-- Is there a fee if you terminate your contract early?
+- Is there a fee if you terminate the contract early?

 - When will you be paid?

 - How will they market your property?
-Listing sites, adwords, social media, print, pr, remarketing?
+Holiday rental websites, AdWords, social media, print, PR, mailers?

 - Are you free to use your cottage as you wish and get your own bookings?

-- Do they ask for exclusivity as the only letting agent?
+- Do they ask for exclusivity so they’re your only letting agent?

-- How quickly will your property be live on the website/marketed?
+- How quickly will your property be live on their website – and promoted?

 - Will they take pictures (is this an extra cost?) and do you own the copyright?

-- How are enquiries dealt with out of hours?
+- How are enquiries and emergencies dealt with during out of hours?

 - Do they charge guests a booking fee?